Gastraphetes

 The gastraphetes (γαστραφέτης), also called belly bow or belly shooter, was a hand-held crossbow used by the Ancient Greeks.
-It was described in the 1st century AD by the Greek author Heron of Alexandria in his work Belopoeica, which draws on an earlier account of the famous Greek engineer Ctesibius (fl.
+It was described in the 1st century by the Greek author Heron of Alexandria in his work Belopoeica, which draws on an earlier account of the famous Greek engineer Ctesibius (fl.
 285–222 BC).
-Heron identifies the gastraphetes as the forerunner of the later catapult, which places its invention some unknown time prior to c.
+Heron identifies the gastraphetes as the forerunner of the later catapult, which places its invention some unknown time before c.
 420 BC.

-Unlike later Roman and medieval crossbows, spanning the weapon was not done by pulling up the string, but by pushing down an elaborate slider mechanism.
+Unlike later Roman and medieval crossbows, spanning the weapon was not done by pulling up the string but by pushing down a slider mechanism.

 Description

 A fairly detailed description and drawing of the gastraphetes appears in Heron's Belopoeica (Ancient Greek Βελοποιικά, English translation: On arrow-making), drawn from the account by the 3rd-century BC engineer Ctesibius.
 The weapon was powered by a composite bow.
-It was cocked by resting the stomach in a concavity at the rear of the stock and pressing it down.
+It was cocked by resting the belly in a concavity at the rear of the stock and pressing it down.
 In this way considerably more energy can be summoned up than by using only one arm of the archer as in the hand-bow.

-There are no attestations through pictures or archaeological finds, but the description by Heron is detailed enough to have allowed modern reconstructions to be made.
-According to some authors, the dimensions of the gastraphetes may have involved some kind of prop.
+There are no attestations through pictures or archaeological finds, but Heron's description is detailed enough to allow modern reconstructions.
+According to some authors, the dimensions of the gastraphetes may have involved a prop.

-A larger version of the gastraphetes were the oxybeles, which were used in siege warfare.
-These were later supplanted by the early ballista that later also developed into smaller versions supplanting also the gastraphetes.
+A larger version of the gastraphetes were the oxybeles used in siege warfare.
+Early ballista later supplanted these, which later developed into smaller versions supplanting the gastraphetes.

 Date

 According to a long dominant view expressed by E. W. Marsden, the gastraphetes was invented in 399 BC by a team of Greek craftsmen assembled by the tyrant Dionysius I of Syracuse.
 However, recent scholarship has pointed out that the historian Diodorus Siculus (fl.
 1st century BC) actually did not mention the gastraphetes, but was referring to the invention of the "katapeltikon", a mechanical arrow firing catapult.
 Since Heron states in his Belopoeica that stand-mounted mechanical artillery such as the katapeltikon was inspired by the earlier hand-held gastraphetes, the invention of handheld crossbows into Greek warfare must have thus occurred some unknown time before 399 BC.

 The terminus ante quem may be more precisely defined as being before 421 BC, since another Greek author, Biton (fl.
 2nd century BC), whose reliability has been positively reevaluated by recent scholarship, credits two advanced forms of the gastraphetes to a certain Zopyros.
-This Zopyros was probably a Pythagorean engineer from southern Italy.
+This Zopyros was probably a Pythagorean engineer from Taranto, Italy.
 He may have designed his stand-mounted bow-machines on the occasion of the sieges of Cumae and Miletus between 421 BC and 401 BC, thus marking the date by which the archetypical gastraphetes must have already been known.